Resources to Care for my Pet

 C-SNIP has a two locations; one in Grand Rapids, and another in Muskegon.
 Visit their website for cost and how to schedule.

-C-SNIP offers a Community Well Pet Clinic for low-cost medical exams and vaccinations.
+CSNIP offers a Community Well Pet Clinic for low-cost medical exams, vaccinations, and microchips.
 Visit their website for a list of services, cost, and how to schedule.

-Humane Society of West Michigan offers a low income vaccination clinic; visit their website for guidelines and scheduling.
+Humane Society of West Michigan (HSWM) offers low income vaccination and microchip clinics throughout the year; visit their website for guidelines and scheduling.